RetroDECK/ES-DE/THEMES-DEV.md

     - Background color of the highlighted entry for the secondary entry type.
 This follows the sizing of the selector bar and is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if you have defined a custom selector height using `selectorHeight`
     - Default is the same value as `selectedBackgroundColor`
 * `textHorizontalScrolling` - type: BOOLEAN
     - If this property is enabled then text that does not fit within the element width (minus margins) will scroll horizontally.
-If the property is disabled, the text will instead be truncated with an ellipsis (...) if it exceeds the width.
+If the property is disabled, the text will instead be truncated with an ellipsis (...).
+Using this property will automatically convert all line breaks to spaces so that a single line of text is always displayed.
+    - Valid values are `vertical` or `horizontal`
     - Default is `true`
 * `textHorizontalScrollSpeed` - type: FLOAT
     - A relative speed for how fast to scroll the text.